There are two kinds of board:

 The Australia Post EMS Courier service ("Express") is delivered by your country's Post Office or by a courier company such as DHL.
 Delivery will take between three and seven days.
 Your government may charge import duty and/or sales tax on items imported into your country.
 EMS packages can be tracked at the Auspost site.

-- Via PayPal.
-If you have a PayPal account, then from your account page at PayPal, use the "Send money" tab with rw@firstpr.com.au, selecting Australian Dollars.
+- https://paypal.com.
+From your account page, use the "Send money" tab with rw@firstpr.com.au, selecting Australian Dollars.
 Alternatively please email us, and we will send you a PayPal invoice, which makes it easy to complete the transaction.
 If you don't have a PayPal account, you can still use PayPal with most credit cards, with or without establishing an account.

 Number of